PALPU/mobile-flash-cards-final/README.md

 yarn commands: [Emulator should be configured]

-- 'yarn android' [will create the bundle]
+- yarn android [will create the bundle]
-- 'yarn start' [starts the app ]
+- yarn start [starts the app ]

 ## APP Sections: